 We can narrow down a Cavachon’s full-size dimensions by taking a look at his parents.

 The American Kennel Club places the Cavalier King Charles Spaniel in the Toy category due to its petite stature.

 On average, a Cavie weighs between 13 and 18 pounds and reaches about a foot in height, which makes them excellent lap dogs!

 When in good health, these little dogs can be expected to enjoy a lifespan of 10 to 14 years.
 Unfortunately the breed is currently afflicted by some serious health problems (see below)

 The Bichon Frise ranges from 10 to 20 pounds of pure, fluffy white goodness, and stands around 10 to 12 inches tall on average.

 Bichons enjoy an average lifespan of over 10 years, usually topping out at around 15 years.

 The Cavalier King Charles Spaniel is not a hypoallergenic breed, but the Bichon Frise is prized for its low-shed, hypoallergenic fur.

-As such, the Cavachon dog is usually described as being hypoallergenic.
+For this reason, the Cavachon dog is often described as being hypoallergenic.